The future governance framework on chemicals and waste

 This goal will not be achieved by 2020, and a renewed vision is needed beyond 2020.
 At the fourth session of the International Conference on Chemicals Management (ICCM4) in 2015, delegates have launched an intersessional process to develop proposals on the sound management of chemicals and waste, including SAICM, beyond 2020.

 The intersessional process encompasses four informal meetings and is mandated to elaborate recommendations for the sound management of chemicals and waste beyond 2020.
-These recommendations will be forwarded to the Fifth International Conference on Chemicals Management (ICCM5), which will take place in Bonn on 5-9 July 2021.
+These recommendations will be forwarded to the Fifth International Conference on Chemicals Management (ICCM5), which has been postponed indefinitely.

 About this website